jlgerber/cpp_happy_fun_time/session_15/session15.md

 }
 ```

 In either case, we have to fetch the contents of the child, and we have to provide type information when we do so.
 This is handled by the ```as``` template function.
+We use this template function to cast a YAML::Node's value into some recognizable type, so that we can consume it.
+So, if we want a string, we call ```node.as<string>()```, if we want an int, we call ```node.as<int>()```, etc. Of course, this only works out of the box for built in types, as well as maps, vectors, and lists.
+Later on, we will see how to extend yaml-cpp to handle custom data types.
+But, lets take some baby steps first.

 #### Reading from a File
-We are going to read that yaml file from above, starting with a blank read Yaml function, and filling out out slowly.
+We are going to read that yaml file from above, starting with a blank readYaml function, and filling out out slowly.

 ```
 void readYamlFile() {